w3c/rdf-canon/tests/README.md

 [RDFC1.0 Canonicalization Algorithm](https://www.w3.org/TR/rdf-canon/#canon-algo-algo).
 The test passes if the value of the resulting
 [issued identifiers map](https://www.w3.org/TR/rdf-canon/#dfn-issued-identifiers-map)
-matches the corresponding test result.
+matches the corresponding expected test result that can be loaded via the `result` field of the test.

 Additionally, the keys of the [issued identifiers map](https://www.w3.org/TR/rdf-canon/#dfn-issued-identifiers-map) must exactly match the values of the [input blank node identifier map](https://www.w3.org/TR/rdf-canon/#dfn-input-blank-node-identifier-map).
-Note that the keys of the input blank node identifier map represent blank nodes and the specific value is not considered for test purposes.
+Note that all blank nodes appearing in the test appear in input blank node identifier map represent blank nodes and the specific value is not considered for test purposes

 ## Contributing Tests
 The test manifests and entries are built automatically from